samizdatco/skia-canvas/README.md

 Emitted when the user drags the window to a new position.
 The event object includes `top` and `left` properties expressed in resolution-independent points.

 ##### `setup` event
-The `setup` event is emitted right after the window is created and is about to be displayed on screen.
+The `setup` event is emitted just before a newly created window is displayed on screen.
 This can be a good place to collect the data you'll need for an animation.
 Immediately after `setup`, the `frame` and `draw` events will fire.

 ##### `frame` event
 Similar to the `requestAnimationFrame` callback system in browsers, the `frame` event allows you to schedule redrawing your canvas to maintain a constant frame rate.
 The event object provides a window-specific frame counter that begins ticking upward from zero as soon as the window appears.

 ##### `draw` event
-The `draw` event is similar to `frame`, but has the potentially convenient side effect of automatically erasing the window's canvas before calling your event handler.
+The `draw` event fires immediately after `frame` and  has the potentially convenient side effect of automatically erasing the window's canvas before calling your event handler.

-> Note that this canvas-clearing behavior depends upon your having set up an event handler using `.on()` and will continue until you delete the window's `draw` event handlers using `.off()`
+> Note that this canvas-clearing behavior depends upon your having set up an event handler using `.on("draw", …)` and will continue until (and unless) you delete the window's `draw` event handlers using `.off()`

 [mdn_cursor]: https://developer.mozilla.org/en-US/docs/Web/CSS/cursor
 [mdn_object_fit]: https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit